Jingyi-Luo/Prediction_of_Patients_Deterioration_in_Cardiac_Wards/README.md

 ## Metrics Used

 Accuracy was not appropriate here due to the class imbalance.
 Although AUC showcases model performance across a wide range of thresholds and risk levels, a metric that better expresses model performance at low false positive rates was required to avoid alarm fatigue.
-Therefore, the bottom left hand corner of a Receiver Operating Characteristic (ROC) curve was focused because it corresponds to the lower false positive rate.
+Therefore, the bottom left hand corner of a Receiver Operating Characteristic (ROC) curve (partial ROC curve) was focused because it corresponds to the lower false positive rate.

 Another metric used was the F1 score, which is the harmonic mean of precision and recall.
 A good F1 means that the model identifies the real event and avoids being disturbed by false alarms.
 The F1 score yields a more accurate reflection of model performance at low false positive rates.